jncraton/computational-thinking-cpsc2020/lectures/03-computational-thinking.md

 - Another approach to instructing computers
 - Work well for pre-defined tasks
-- Must be created by others
+- Must be created by someone

 Programming
 -----------